frequently asked questions

 What are you doing to provide a safe training environment?

 We have reduced our classroom capacity to allow for physical distancing, and have increased the number of times our classrooms and vehicles are disinfected between training sessions.
-Personal Protective Equipment (PPE) can be provided for in-vehicle training should the student not have access to their own equipment to reduce the risk of any airborne particle transmission.
+Personal Protective Equipment (PPE) can be provided for in-vehicle & classroom training should the student not have access to their own equipment to reduce the risk of any airborne particle transmission.
 Prior to training and/or registration, our staff will also complete a health screening questionnaire to ensure that everyone is healthy and able to complete training.
+The health screening questionnaire consists of the following questions:

 what is ICBC doing to resume road tests?